Brian Hyland: Biography

+Personal life

+In 2021 Hyland married Kathalynn Turner Davis, an actress, writer, and psychotherapist.
+In a 2025 Goldmine interview, Hyland clarified that previous reports claiming his former wife had co-written music with him were inaccurate and stated that he was the sole writer of the songs attributed to him.
+He noted that she occasionally appeared onstage playing tambourine, but was not a songwriter; their son, Bodi, was their drummer.

-He is also a second cousin to Larry Fine of The Three Stooges.
+Hyland's cousin Mabel Hyland was the wife of Larry Fine of The Three Stooges.

 Catalog consolidation

 From 1960 to 1977, Hyland recorded a total of eleven albums for several different record companies.
 A twelfth album, Young Years, was a reissue.
 They included Leader Records, ABC-Paramount Records, Philips Records, Dot Records and Uni Records.
 Over the years, these record labels were consolidated and the recordings are now controlled by Universal Music.
 Universal has yet to release a CD compilation that includes all of Hyland's charted singles, invariably omitting a handful of minor singles that made the Billboard Top 100 (or the Bubbling Under chart).